 A YubiKey must be registered and may only be used by the person to whom it is registered.
 [You cannot borrow the key of someone else, nor can anyone who takes your key use it successfully unless they have also gained your NetID credentials.]

 A YubiKey is inserted into the USB port of a laptop or deskstop.
-A green LED indicator on the YubiKey must light up.
+A green LED indicator on the YubiKey must flash or light up.
 If it fails to light, try reversing the way the key is inserted in the port.

 - Many tablets lack USB ports, but tablets themselves can be registered as MFA devices.
 (See above discussion)